shigeyf/ai-digitalmedia/README.md

     - **Worker Size**: *0* is enough for this demo
     - **Repo URL**: Use your github repo
     - **Branch**: Use your branch in your github repo
-    - **Cosmosdb Service Host**: specify your COSMOS DB URI created at Step 6
-    - **Cosmosdb Master Key**: specify your COSMOS DB Read-write Primary (or Secondary) Key created at Step 6
+    - **Cosmosdb Account Name**: specify your COSMOS DB account name created at Step 6
-    - **Azure Search Service Name**: specify your Azure Search account name created at Step 5
+    - **Search Service Name**: specify your Azure Search account name created at Step 5
-    - **Azure Search Api Key**: specify your Azure Search primary (or secondary) account key created at Step 5

 ## How to try this sample demo application

-1. Open Web site http://*sitename*.azurewebsites.net/ (*) *sitename* is specified at Step 10.
+1. Open deployed web site http://*sitename*.azurewebsites.net/ (*) *sitename* is specified at Step 10.
-2. Click "Initialize" button in the web site.
+2. When opening the web site, the message "Action Required" will be shown, then click "Start Service" button in the web site.
+3. Click "Continue".
-3. Upload video files into blob container specified at Step 8.
+4. Upload video files into blob container specified at Step 8.